-Leisha Mulvey has written a very personal piece about mental wellbeing after recovering from anorexia a few years ago.
+Leisha Mulvey has written a very personal Guest Post about mental wellbeing after recovering from anorexia a few years ago.
 The following summarises her long journey towards creating a healthier mindset about food and fitness, as well as overcoming fears that can hinder the recovery process.

 Creating a healthier mindset towards fitness and food.

 Sometimes we get confused between dedication and obsession.
 Is it that we are determined to reach our goals or that we have a disordered mindset and think we must do everything to the absolute extreme to be successful?
 I suffered from anorexia for a few years and what I saw as a healthy lifestyle was a crippling obsession that was leading me further and further into ill health.

 Hopefully you can recognise if it’s gone too far and now you want to create balance again.
 If you think you have developed an eating disorder be it anorexia, bulimia, Orthorexia or another kind, then I suggest you seek professional help; there are lots of great charities such as BEAT that can be really helpful, alternatively Child or Adult mental health services are available.